 11.1 Standing Orders to be given to Directors and Officers - It is the duty of the Chief Executive to ensure that existing Directors and Officers and all new appointees are notified of and understand their responsibilities within Standing Orders and standing financial instructions.
 Updated copies shall be issued to staff designated by the Chief Executive.
-New designated Officers shall be informed in writing and shall receive copies where appropriate in Standing Orders.
+New designated Officers shall be informed in writing and shall receive copies where appropriate of Standing Orders.

-- 11.2 Documents having the standing of Standing Orders standing financial instructions (including provisions as to tendering and contract procedures, disposals and in-house services), Schedule of Matters reserved to the Board and Scheme of Delegation, the Policy on the Register of Interests and Hospitality and the Staff Disciplinary and Appeals Procedures document shall be read in conjunction with the Standing Orders.
+- 11.2 Documents having the standing of Standing Orders standing financial instructions (including provisions as to tendering and contract procedures, disposals and in-house services), Schedule of Matters reserved to the Board and Scheme of Delegation, the Policy on the Register of Interests, Gifts and Hospitality and the Staff Disciplinary and Appeals Procedures document shall be read in conjunction with the Standing Orders.
 The Board may also, from time to time, agree and approve policy statements / procedures which will apply to all or specific groups of staff employed by the Trust.
-The decision to approve such policies and procedures shall be recorded in an appropriate Trust Board minute to be read in conjunction with these Standing Orders. - 11.3 Review of Standing Orders Standing Orders shall be reviewed annually by the Board and any requirements for amendments must be directed to the joint meeting with the Council of Governors unless paragraph 8.3.1 of Annex 9 applies.
+The decision to approve such policies and procedures shall be recorded in an appropriate Trust Board minute to be read in conjunction with these Standing Orders. - 11.3 Review of Standing Orders Standing Orders shall be reviewed annually by the Board and any requirements for amendments must be directed to both the Board of Directors and the Council of Governors.
 The requirement for review extends to all documents having the effect as if incorporated in Standing Orders. - 11.4 The Board may confirm contracts to purchase from a voluntary organisation or a local authority using appropriate powers under the 2006 Act and shall comply with procedures laid down by the Finance Director which shall be in accordance with this Act.

-ANNEX 8 COUNCIL OF GOVERNORS CODE OF CONDUCT
+COUNCIL OF GOVERNORS CODE OF CONDUCT

-UNIVERSITY HOSPITALS BRISTOL NHS FOUNDATION TRUST
+UNIVERSITY HOSPITALS BRISTOL AND WESTON NHS FOUNDATION TRUST